 Upon receiving a complaint, the Title IX Coordinator shall conduct an initial evaluation of the merits of the complaint and determine the appropriate investigatory action required.

-• Within seven working days, the Title IX Coordinator will acknowledge complaint receipt with the Complainant.
+- Within seven working days, the Title IX Coordinator will acknowledge complaint receipt with the reporting party

-• The Title IX Coordinator has 15 working days to contact the Complainant to clarify their complaint allegations.
+- The Title IX Coordinator has 15 working days to contact the reporting party to clarify their complaint allegations.

 STEP 2: NOTIFICATION OF INVESTIGATION

-The Title IX Coordinator will make efforts, as appropriate and with written authorization from the Complainant, to achieve an informal resolution to the complaint.
-If an informal resolution is not achievable, the Title IX Coordinator, within 30 days, will inform the complainant in writing whether or not an investigation is warranted.
+The Title IX Coordinator will make efforts, as appropriate and with written authorization from the reporting party, to achieve an informal resolution to the complaint.
+If an informal resolution is not achievable, the Title IX Coordinator, within 30 days, will inform the reporting party either in person, or in writing whether or not an investigation is warranted.

 STEP 3: INVESTIGATION